MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/register-for-the-hardware-program.md

 -   [Manage users and permissions](https://msdn.microsoft.com/library/windows/hardware/mt786457)

-When you are finished with administrative tasks, you are ready to create your first hardware submission.
+When you are finished with any administrative tasks, you are ready to create your first hardware submission.
 See [Hardware submissions](hardware-certification-submissions.md) for information and instructions.